Sam ZT avatar

 glacierheart89

 I try to see it as a superpower because I can see things neurotypical people can’t see or pick up on.
 So I tell myself that I am going to take the executive dysfunction out of the equation and enjoy my neurodivergent brain which means that any task I accomplish feels like a million bucks when completed.
-Our neurotypical friends never feel satisfaction the way we do. 😏
+Our neurotypical friends never feel that satisfaction the way we do. 😏

 LauraCreative avatar